-CE#5 : Increase in Agency Rental Revenue - THA will now report average monthly tenant share which helps to isolate the rent change impact better than overall rent revenue which will fluctuate with population changes.
+CE#5: Increase in Agency Rental Revenue - THA will now report average monthly tenant share which helps to isolate the rent change impact better than overall rent revenue which will fluctuate with population changes.
 For example, average monthly family share could decrease but overall revenue could increase through expansion in the overall population size.
 Additionally, average tenant share allows for an "apples-to-apples" comparison across participating households in voucher and public housing programs.
 We will use a benchmark of 50% of the Plan Year 2-bedroom payment standard.

-Actual Significant Changes: No significant changes were made to this MTW activity in 2022.
+Actual Significant Changes: No significant changes were made to this MTW activity in 2023.

 Challenges in Achieving Benchmarks and Possible Strategies: For SS#3, THA initiated a process that sought to track the number of households enrolled in an educational and/or job training program for this population; however, THA has experienced limitations with its administrative data system.
-THA will transition to a new vendor in 2022-2023 that will better serve our data needs.
+THA will transition to a new vendor in 2024 that will better serve our data needs.
 As we begin the data system transition, THA will review its capabilities to determine the relevance and viability of reporting on these measures continuously.
 Regarding outcomes for the household contribution towards housing assistance and employment, household incomes are stagnant and not rising as rapidly as increasing rental costs in the private market.
-Since the rental subsidies are income-based, THA absorbs more of the rent payment.
-It should also be noted that THA has intentionally sought to align its programs more with the homeless response system.
-As such, THA has been receiving an increasing number of referrals from the Tacoma/Pierce County Coordinated Entry System and serving people experiencing or at-risk of homelessness.
-This population faces more barriers to income progression, as participants having higher service needs and vulnerability when entering THA's programs.
-THA and service partners focus on housing stabilization first with goals of financial self-sufficiency as they continue to be residing in THA's assisted units.
+Additionally, data from THA's fall 2023 payment standards analysis shows that Housing Assistance Payments are rising due to rising rents.
+Since THA's rental subsidies are income-based, THA absorbs more of the rent payment.
+It should also be noted that THA has intentionally sought to align its programs more with the local homeless response system.
+As such, THA has been receiving an increasing number of referrals from the Tacoma/Pierce County Coordinated Entry System and related homeless service providers and serving a greater number of people experiencing or at-risk of homelessness.
+This population faces more barriers to income progression, as participants have higher service needs and vulnerability when entering THA's programs.
+THA and service partners focus on housing stabilization first with goals of financial selfsufficiency as they continue to reside in THA's assisted units.